 Propranolol tablets and alcohol: what exactly happens when you mix the two?

 As we’ve mentioned above, Propranolol lowers your blood pressure.
-Like other beta-blockers, this happens because the medicine blocks the physical effects of norepinephrine (adrenaline), which helps to slow your heart rate down.
+Like other beta-blockers, this happens because the medicine blocks the physical effects of epinephrine (adrenaline), which helps to slow your heart rate down.
 It also helps to dilate (widen) your blood vessels so that blood can get around your body more easily.

 Alcohol can also lower your blood pressure by making blood vessels larger, as well as acting as a blood thinner, preventing blood cells from sticking together.